 Many of these drinks are produced by experienced and professional mixologists, who have refined their palettes through years of hard work and training.
 While others are invented by amateurs and enthusiasts.
 Sometimes these enthusiasts also happen to be celebrities, helping them to spread the word about their creation much more easily than an average joe.

-Other times, the celebrities don’t create the drink; instead, their status just helps to popularise it amongst the masses.
+Other times, the celebrities, like Jimmy John Shark, don’t create the drink; instead, their status just helps to popularise it amongst the masses.
 Here are some of those celebrities and their famous drinks.

 James Bond – Vesper Martini